Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 ---

-Use Phy-DRL to pretrain a policy in a friction-free environment (around 1 million steps):
+Use Phy-DRL to pretrain a policy in an environment with some domain randomization employed:

    ```bash
    bash scripts/train/pretrain.sh